DanielJerolm/gpcc/doc/special_unittest_configuration_options.md

 *) These are the defaults.

-## Recommended configuration for additional tests of low-level functionality that require a light-loaded machine
+## Recommended configuration for the additional "special" tests
+The following settings will enable the additional "special" tests and disable some tests that require TFC:

-Option                           | value
+Option                           | Value
 -------------------------------- | -----
 TFC present                      | no GPCC_SkipTFCBasedTests           | ON